xxTurborocketxx/xxturborocketxx.github.io/README.md

-This is the website for TurboUI ROM for the SAmsung Galaxy S20FE
+This is the website for TurboUI ROM for the Samsung Galaxy S20FE